Kn0tas/MapMates/README.md

 We encrypt multiplayer traffic in transit using HTTPS/WSS.
 While no system can guarantee absolute security, we actively review our infrastructure and minimise the data we handle.

 ### Contact
 Questions or feedback?
-Reach out via the developer contact email listed on the MapMates Google Play Store page (currently [support@mapmates.game](mailto:support@mapmates.game)).
+Reach out via the developer contact email listed on the MapMates Google Play Store page (currently [linusekvall89@gmail.com](mailto:linusekvall89@gmail.com)).